 Nepal, despite its tiny size, is home to one-third of the 2400km stretch of the Himalayans.
-Including the Everest, Nepal boasts of 8 eight-thousanders – amongst the world’s 14 peaks above the elevation of 8,000m.
-While the total number of peaks in Nepal is a subject of confusion, it boasts of dozens of peaks above 7,000m and 6,000m and innumerable smaller peaks.
+Including Everest, Nepal boasts of 8 eight-thousanders – amongst the world’s 14 peaks above the elevation of 8,000m.
+While the total number of peaks in Nepal is a subject of confusion, it boasts dozens of peaks above 7,000m and 6,000m and innumerable smaller peaks.
 The trails here alone go higher than the highest peak in Europe.
 And that’s why Nepal welcomes tens of thousands of trekkers every year.

 Here’s our pick of five best Himalayan view treks for the best Himalayan views in Nepal.